 Ooty, 'Queen of Hill Stations', mixes Indian bustle and Hindu temples with beautiful gardens, an international school and charming Raj-era bungalows (which provide its most atmospheric accommodation).
 It may be a bit hectic, but it doesn't take long to escape into quieter, greener areas where tall pines rise above what could almost be English country lanes.

-The town was established by the British in the early 19th century as the summer headquarters of the Madras government, and memorably nicknamed ‘Snooty Ooty’.
-Development ploughed in a few decades ago, but somehow old Ooty survives.
-You just have to walk a bit further out from the centre to find it.
+Memorably nicknamed ‘Snooty Ooty’, it was established by the British colonialists in the early 19th century as the summer headquarters of the Madras government.
+Development ploughed through a few decades ago, but old Ooty survives in patches – you just have to walk further out to find it.

 The journey up here on the celebrated miniature train is romantic and the scenery stunning.
-Even the road up from the plains is pretty impressive.
-From April to June (the very busy season) Ooty is a welcome relief from the hot plains, and in the colder months (October to March) you’ll need warm clothing, which you can buy cheap here, as overnight temperatures occasionally drop to 0°C.
+Even the road up is impressive.
+During the April-to-June 'season', Ooty is a welcome relief from the steaming plains.
+Between October and March, overnight temperatures occasionally drop to 32°F (0°C).

 These are our favorite local haunts, touristy spots, and hidden gems throughout Ooty (Udhagamandalam).